-For the blue collar worker, the average working hours must have been at least 16 hours/ week continuously for twelve months out of the last 24 months.
+For the blue collar worker, the average working hours must have been at least 16 hours/week continuously for twelve months prior to the last day of employment.
 If the blue collar worker has been employed by several employers that are affiliated to TSL, this time may be combined.

-Blue collar workers whose employment is terminated due to illness or the expiry of a fixed-term employment contract may also be covered by career readjustment support from 1 October.
 If there is any dispute regarding the termination, the blue collar worker is not entitled to career readjustment support.
 The possibility of declaring the redundancy invalid or suing for damages is void one week after the application for support is received by the TSL.
 The career readjustment support applies at most until the month before the person turns 65.